yeungalan/ArOZ-Mirror/README.md

 4. Open the path in your web browser and it works!

 ## How to change the display location
+HTTPS connection is required for checking geolocation<br />
+Alternative method will added later<br />

 ## Why there are two README files
 The README.txt is for ArOZ Online BETA's help indexing system.
 PLEASE DO NOT REMOVE THAT FILE.